Study shows 60% of experienced drivers would fail theory test

 Incredibly, and not a little worryingly, only 15% of drivers who took part in the insurance study felt themselves to be completely road-literate, admitting that they couldn’t understand many of the signs they encounter while puttering up and down the UK’s many highways and byways.

-A prominent figure within the motor trade insurance industry commented: “An inability to read the road properly often leads to hesitant and unsafe driving behaviours, so we’d urge all road users to regularly brush up on their knowledge of road signs and regulation, as these are frequently updated.”
+A prominent figure within the adi insurance industry commented: “An inability to read the road properly often leads to hesitant and unsafe driving behaviours, so we’d urge all road users to regularly brush up on their knowledge of road signs and regulation, as these are frequently updated.”

 More reassuringly, a higher percentage of experienced drivers were able to pass hazard perception element of the test, suggesting that while their knowledge of driving regulations and road signs have faded over the years, their many years behind the wheel have equipped them with the skills to identify hazards, as well as invaluable road experience.